Cloud Run is a managed compute platform that lets you run containers directly on top of Google's scalable infrastructure.

 Scale to zero and minimum instances

-Cloud Run adds and removes container instances automatically to handle all incoming requests.
-If there are no incoming requests to your service, even the last remaining container instance will be removed.
+Cloud Run adds and removes instances automatically to handle all incoming requests.
+If there are no incoming requests to your service, even the last remaining instance will be removed.
 This behavior is commonly referred to as scale to zero.

-If there are no active container instances, a new container instance is created on-demand as soon as a request comes in.
+If there are no active instances, a new instance is created on-demand as soon as a request comes in.
 This negatively impacts the response time for these first requests, depending on how fast your container becomes ready to handle requests.

 Pay-per-use pricing for services